PHP Callback Methods

 Worker::runAll();

-If resource initialization in the constructor of the class is needed, the following writing method can be used.
+If resources need to be initialized in the class constructor within the above code structure, the following method can be used.

 MyClass.php